threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 <!--
 TODO Look for a better description of the 3botconnect app -->
-The installation requires you to choose a 3botconnect name (any name up to 50 characters) and it has to come with a valid email address (unique, every 3bot has to have a unique valid email address).
-The 3bot connect app stores a unique 24 word seed key for a digital wallet and that same unique key is also used to identify you.
+The installation requires you to choose a 3botconnect name (any name up to 50 characters) and it has to have a valid email address (unique, every 3bot has to have a unique valid email address).
+The 3bot connect app stores a unique 24 word seed key for a digital wallet and that same unique key is also used to identify you for SDK access.

 ### Get the jumpscale SDK installer
 To get the jumpscale SDK installed you have two options:
 - get the source code and compile the installer on you local system
 - get the binary that works for your operating system